 Roasted Asparagus - Thank you, Ina Garten, the Barefoot Contessa!

 Have you ever roasted asparagus?
 Growing up my mother and grandmother always boiled vegetables.
 When you think about it, the water that you drain away after boiling them probably contains a lot of the flavor and nutrients.
 When I discovered roasting vegetables, from watching Ina Garten of Barefoot Contessa fame, I was thrilled with the result.
 Roasting is now my go-to method for a lot of vegetables that I used to cook by drowning them in boiling water.
-I use the method for potatoes, squash, brussel sprouts, beets, carrots, broccoli, cauliflower, the list goes on and on.
+I use the method for potatoes, squash, Brussels sprouts, beets, carrots, broccoli, cauliflower, the list goes on and on.
 Roasted asparagus is one of my favorites!
+Roasted asparagus is rich in vitamins A, C, E, and K and also contains the mineral chromium which is very helpful in controlling blood sugar.
+And roasted asparagus is also an excellent source of dietary fiber.
+This recipe is a great vegetarian side if simply served with a wedge of fresh lemon.

 - 3 lbs. asparagus (trimmed and cleaned, and peeled if necessary (thicker spears need peeling)